10 Best Performance Oil Pump Pick-Up Tubes & Screens

-Reliable oil delivery starts at the sump, and choosing the best performance oil pump pick up tubes screens is one of the most overlooked steps in a performance engine build.
-The right pickup tube and screen combination ensures consistent pressure, prevents debris from entering the pump, and survives high-rpm and high-g environments.
-In this ranking, we compare OEM-grade replacements, heavy-duty Melling screens, and race-bred pickup tubes to help you find the right fit for your LS, small-block Chevy, or modern HEMI application.
+Reliable oil delivery starts at the sump, and choosing the best performance oil pump pick up tubes screens is one of the most overlooked steps in any performance engine build.
+The right tube and screen combination keeps oil pressure consistent at high rpm, blocks debris before it reaches the pump gears, and survives the vibration and g-loading of aggressive driving.
+In this ranking, we compare OEM-grade assemblies, heavy-duty Melling screens, and race-focused pickup tubes to help match the correct part to LS, classic small-block Chevy, and modern Mopar HEMI applications.

 We evaluated each candidate using a compound editorial score that weighted relevance to performance oil pump pick up tubes and screens, title specificity, verified customer ratings, review volume, recent purchase velocity, brand reputation in the engine-build community, and value relative to feature set.
 Products were sorted from highest to lowest composite score, with direct-fit tubes and screens prioritized over general maintenance items.